 mystical mixed media inspired by nature

-Recently I decided that I want to focus on sharing my mystical mixed media art with as many people as possible.
-If art is a form of communication, and if my message is as important as I believe it is, the work needs to go out into the world to help spread that message.
+Recently I decided that I want to focus on sharing my work with as many people as possible.
+Art is a form of communication, and my message of interconnection is more important in today’s world than ever.
 Art can inspire, create a mood, enhance your living space, and add beauty to your life.
-I’m selling inexpensive high quality prints as well as originals, so that my art can be available to everyone.
-My hope is that you will enjoy the work enough to add one of these pieces to your home or office.
+I hope you will enjoy the work enough to add one of these pieces to your home or office.

 Mixed Media Art Galleries